franziskuskiefer/evercrypt-rust/evercrypt-sys/README.md

 Run `build-evercrypt.sh` in order to build the `gcc-compatible` dist (this requires OCAML to be set up.).

 ### Platforms
-Windows and ARM support is on the todo list.
+Windows support is on the To Do list.

 | Platform |                              Supported                              |
 | :------- | :-----------------------------------------------------------------: |